qchenevier/MBA_memoire/doc/action_actor.md

 In each case, the "key factor" steers engineering and investment decisions towards its intensive use.
 New technology systems are built accordingly, based on: microelectronics, software & telecommunications [@Perez2004].
 Today the focus is on connectivity, platforms, data, and software.
 These spread faster than classic computing hardware due to their network effects and the marginal cost economics associated with it [@Manyika2015].
 The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web) [@Bharadwaj2013].
 Information goods, powerful computing devices, and inexpensive digital communication is changing business and society [@Gimpel2012].

+Futurist Ray Kurzweil made **four signature observations** [@VanGeest2014]:
+1. First, the doubling pattern identified by Gordon Moore in integrated circuits applies to any information technology.
+Kurzweil calls this the Law of Accelerating Returns (LOAR) and shows that doubling patterns in computation extend all the way back to 1900, far earlier than Moore's original pronouncement.
+2. Second, the driver fueling this phenomenon is information.
+Once any domain, discipline, technology or industry becomes information-enabled and powered by information flows, its price/performance begins doubling approximately annually.
+3. Third, once that doubling pattern starts, it doesn't stop.
+4. Finally, several key technologies today are now information-enabled and following the same trajectory.
+Those technologies include artificial intelligence (AI), robotics, biotech and bioinformatics, medicine, neuroscience, data science, 3D printing, nanotechnology and even aspects of energy.

+The explosive transition from film to digital photography is now occurring in several accelerating technologies.
+We are information-enabling everything.
+An information-enabled environment delivers fundamentally disruptive opportunities.
+E.g: the cheapest 3D printers now cost only \$ 100, which means that within five years or so most of us will be able to afford 3D printers to fabricate toys, cutlery, tools and fittings- essentially anything we're able to dream up [@VanGeest2014].

 [TODO: ADD QUOTE ABOUT TELECOM TECHNOLOGY, IOT & COMPUTING PENETRATION]

 #### The rise of "Big data"